amir-ebneabbasi/Brain-dynamics-GWAS/README.md

-## 🛠 GWAS of HMM-derived brain dynamics, with downstream analyses
+## 🛠 GWAS of HMM-derived brain dynamics and downstream analyses

 | Script | Description |
 |--------|-------------|